Malcolm Offord: Member of the House of Lords (2021–2026)

-On 30 September 2021, it was announced that he would be made a life peer upon his appointment as Parliamentary Under-Secretary of State for Scotland.
-He was chosen instead of two Scottish Conservative MPs, Andrew Bowie and John Lamont.
-He was appointed on 4 October 2021.
+On 30 September 2021, it was announced that Offord would be made a life peer.
 He was created Baron Offord of Garvel, of Greenock in the County of Renfrewshire, on 14 October and introduced to the House of Lords the next day.
 He should have made his maiden speech as a Lord in December 2021.
 However, he could not do so because he was self-isolating and gave the speech on 20 January 2022 instead.